'Game-changer' Farrell focused as another 100 nears

 "Owen has changed the way that English rugby has been played.
 We can genuinely say that."

-It's a big claim, but the evidence is there.
+It is a big claim, but the evidence is there.
 The legacy is spreading.
 You can trace it from Twickenham's home dressing room to Bugbrooke Badgers.

 If you head down to the back pitches of that small Northamptonshire side on a weekend, you'll find Tom Wood - a former England team-mate of Farrell - coaching the under-14s.